Choose the right technology

 - Lowest temperature drop

-- Minimizing cross-contamination
+- Reduced risk of cross-contamination

-Improved work environment
+- Improved working environment

 The perfect combination of the correct temperature and volume of water in interaction with chemicals means that our solutions are optimised for cleaning the surfaces in all types of food and beverage processing facilities contaminated with fat, bacteria, yeast, microbes, limescales and other deposits.
 This way all surfaces are not only visually clean, but also bacteriologically clean.